Houston Sports Tours

 Houston Sports Tour C

 This tour is five (5) hours.
-It includes tours of the basketball and hockey stadium, baseball park, and football stadium.
+It includes tours of the basketball stadium, baseball park, and football stadium.
 It is only available on Tuesday and Thursday.

 Houston Sports Tour D

 This tour is six (6) hours.
-It includes tours of 2 major league stadiums/parks/arenas, driving to see the two other sports venues, seeing all of the former stadiums/parks/arenas, going to the sites of the demolished stadiums/parks/arenas, and touring the Houston Sports Association Museum.
+It includes tours of 2 major league stadiums/parks/arenas, driving to see the two other sports venues, seeing all of the former stadiums/parks/arenas, going to the sites of the demolished stadiums/parks/arenas, and going past the site of past the site of the former Houston Buffaloes (Buff) Stadium AKA Busch Stadium for the minor league baseball team, the Buffs, from 1928 to 1961.
 This is available Monday through Thursday.

 The current major league stadiums are: